 Unless it is specified before a meeting that ICG is required to finalize a decision before the meeting, the decisions taken at a meeting in which one or more members are absent should provide [7] calendar days for these members to review the decision and provide any input related to it with a view to be considered at the subsequent meeting ( physical, by correspondence, conference call ) and taken into account, if so agreed.

-For cases for which it has been previously agreed that a decision to be made at a given meeting and one or more members may not be in a position to attend that meeting, these members a) may provide their views to the chair and/or vice chairs in advance in order that those views to be considered at the meeting as scheduled for decision making b) should the decision made still does not meet their requirements they are encouraged to join the consensus reached by other members who were present at the meeting otherwise they should provide the chair and vice chairs with a written statement of their opposite views on the issue being decided.for inclusion in the report /conclusions of the ICG
+For cases for which it has been previously agreed that a decision to be made at a given meeting and one or more members may not be in a position to attend that meeting, these members a) may provide their views to the chair and/or vice chairs in advance in order that those views to be considered at the meeting as scheduled for decision making b) should the decision made still does not meet their requirements they are encouraged to join the recommendation reached by other members who were present at the meeting otherwise they should provide the chair and vice chairs with a written statement of their opposite views on the issue being decided for inclusion in the report /conclusions of the ICG

 .